 Many people visit Mykonos for it's beautiful beaches.
 This island has become popular for its sandy beaches, but these days they come with a high price.
 Many are lined with umbrellas and sunbeds that you can rent.
 They often have bars that bring high energy and loud music.
 The water is often calm enough to enjoy swimming or water sports.
 Most of the best beaches are on the southern side of the island, but there are less crowds on the northern side, although the weather may not be as good.

-You can check out the beach in Malaga.
+The beach in Malaga is worth checking out.
 There are some nice beaches around Malaga, but for the best options you'll have to travel further outside of the city.

 Visitors enjoy the old town areas in both Mykonos and Malaga.